JockeOk/DancingQueen/README.md

-# DancingQueen
+# Dancing Queen
-Repository for Dancing Queen project
+This repository hosts the Dancing Queen project.